Everyone around the world just loves to receive a hamper by post, whether it’s for birthdays, Christmas or just because.

 However, manners are at the forefront of Indian culture, so whatever gift you give will be graciously received, whether it will be used or not.

-The most important thing you should be aware of when it comes to giving gifts in Italy is that flowers aren’t well received…at all.
+The most important thing you should be aware of when it comes to giving gifts to Italy is that flowers aren’t well received…at all.

-This is largely because flowers are only used during funerals and therefore considered bad luck, so to avoid any awkwardness, you should gift a nice bottle of red instead!
+This is large because flowers are only used during funerals and therefore considered bad luck, so to avoid any awkwardness, you should gift a nice bottle of red instead!

-If you’re visiting Turkey and are going to someone’s house to eat, it’s important to keep in mind that the only gifts you need to bring along is appreciation for their food and goats milk.
+If you’re visiting Turkey and are going to someone’s house to eat, it’s important to keep in mind that the only gifts you need to bring along are an appreciation for their food and goats milk.

 The Turkish will not stop eating until their guest does and therefore it’s considered terrible manners not to finish what’s put on your plate, so go with an empty stomach!